dynamoose/dynamoose/Readme.md

 #### query.where(rangeKey)

 Set the range key of the table or index to query.

+#### query.filter(filter)

+Set the atribulte on which to filter.

 #### query.eq(value)